sagarsGitArena/multi-agent_customer_support/README.md

   the tool-call loop, the no-results path, and (invoice only) cross-customer ownership rejection.
-- `test_graph_flow.py` — the full compiled graph end-to-end: a catalog-only turn that never touches the identity gate, and invoice turns that interrupt for verification and resume via `Command(resume=...)` across all three identifiers (customer ID, email, phone) — including an unknown email/phone correctly re-prompting instead of verifying.
+- `test_graph_flow.py` — the full compiled graph end-to-end: a catalog-only turn that never touches the identity gate, invoice turns that interrupt for verification and resume via `Command(resume=...)` across all three identifiers, and the identity-capture/preference-persistence scenarios described below.
-- `test_app.py` — `_parse_verification_reply`'s free-text parsing: email
+- `test_app.py` — `_parse_verification_reply`'s free-text parsing, and
-  and phone extraction take priority over a bare customer ID, and a short digit run (a customer ID) is never mistaken for a phone number.
+  `send_message` surfacing every sub-agent's answer in a mixed-intent turn.
+- `test_router.py` — intent classification with recent conversation
+  context, including the off-topic-mid-conversation regression check.
+- `test_database.py::TestConcurrentQueries` — parallel tool calls against
+  the shared SQLite connection.

 ## Sample usage